-Students who are first grade age eligible (age six (6) before August 1) must meet criteria of any disability category other than Young Child with a Developmental Delay.
+Students who are first grade age eligible (age six (6) before August 1) must meet criteria of

 Determination of Eligibility for Students with Specific Learning Disabilities (34CFR300.307)

 The state has adopted criteria for determining whether a student has a specific learning disability.
 The criteria adopted by the state does not require the use of a severe discrepancy between intellectual ability and achievement for determining whether a student has a specific learning disability and permits the use of a process based on the student's response to scientific, research based intervention.